awostenberg/bug-free-train/docs/adr/adr-003-why-not-open-protocol.md

   - b) within 4-5s at 99.0% confidence

 ## objection 3: pace of innovation
-- faster to innovate on proprietary protocols than on open protocol
+- faster to innovate on proprietary protocol than on opel